hmrc/intellectual-property-admin-frontend/README.md

 ## Product Summary

-Intellectual Property Rights Holders submit applications to HMRC to have their rights protected.
+Intellectual Property Rights Holders submit applications to HMRC to have their rights protected

 HMRC use this digital service to input these applications to a UK database, and to edit or extend existing applications.